 BUnano Cross-Disciplinary Fellows join a community of researchers with unique educational and networking opportunities.
-In addition to research, Fellows participate in a variety of activities including coursework, symposia, and community outreach to help prepare them for leadership roles in the realm of nanotechnology.
+In addition to research, Fellows participate in activities including coursework, symposia, and community outreach to help prepare them for leadership roles in the realm of nanotechnology.

 Once admitted to the program, Fellows are required to take one course focused on nanotechnology or nanomedicine, broadly defined, to gain an overview of nanoscience applications in medicine, energy, or fabrication, depending on individual research interests.
 Students are also required to participate in a monthly journal club.
 Each Fellow will receive graduate stipend support and up to $750 to attend relevant conferences or other appropriate professional activities during their time in the Cross-Disciplinary Fellowship program.